psiri/nixos-config/README.md

       have a configuration ready.
 Make sure you have generated your own `hardware-configuration.nix`; if not, just mount your partitions to `/mnt` and run: `nixos-generate-config --root /mnt`.
-1. If you want to use home-manager: add your stuff from `~/.config/nixpkgs` to `home-manager` (probably `home.nix`).
+2. If you want to use home-manager: add your stuff from `~/.config/nixpkgs` to `home-manager` (probably `home.nix`).
   - The included file is also a good starting point if you don't have a config yet.
-1. Take a look at `flake.nix`, making sure to fill out anything marked with FIXME (required) or TODO (usually tips or optional stuff you might want)
+3. Take a look at `flake.nix`, making sure to fill out anything marked with FIXME (required) or TODO (usually tips or optional stuff you might want)

-## Usage
+## Installation

+### Install from minimal boot ISO

+- Clone the nixos configuration:
+    1. `sudo git clone [--branch <YOURBRANCH>] https://github.com/psiri/nixos-config /tmp/dotfiles`
+       1. Note: `--branch <YOURBRANCH>` is optional but useful when testing new configurations that haven't been merged into main/master
+    2. Copy the generated hardware configuration to your template directory:
+          1. `cp /mnt/etc/nixos/hardware-configuration.nix /tmp/dotfiles/<TEMPLATE-NAME>/nixos/hardware-configuration.nix`
+    3. Change into the mounted `nixos` location containing your generated `hardware-configuration.nix` (default = `/mnt/etc/nixos`).
+        1. Ex (`standard` template): `cd /mnt/etc/nixos`
+    4.  run `sudo nixos-install --flake /tmp/dotfiles/<TEMPLATE-NAME>.#hostname` and reboot when the installation is complete

+### Install or customize from running NixOS installation

 - Run `sudo nixos-rebuild switch --flake .#hostname` to apply your system configuration.
-    - If you're still on a live installation medium, run `nixos-install --flake .#hostname` instead, and reboot.
 - Run `home-manager switch --flake .#username@hostname` to apply your home configuration.
   - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.